How to Use a Tailscale VPN for Remote Work and Travel

 These two commands will permanently enable SSH on the Pi and start the service.
 This really shouldn’t be necessary since the imager should already run this for you, but it doesn’t hurt.

-And lastly, disable Wi-Fi since we don’t need it and to reduce power draw.
+And lastly (optional), disable Wi-Fi since we don’t need it and to reduce power draw.

 rfkill block wifi